Onset of color transparency in holographic light-front QCD: Physics of Color Transparency PCT

 \subsection{Inelastic corrections to the onset of color transparency \lb{FSI}}

-It is important to notice that additional effects for the onset of CT from the interaction of the scattered hadron, as it propagates through nuclear matter, do not modify the onset of CT, provided that the momentum transfer $Q^2$ is relatively large.
-To show this, we evaluate the inelastic scattering cross section assuming that the effects from the expansion of the small scattered hadron are not significant during the collision time as it transits out of the nucleus~\cite{Farrar:1988me, Caplow-Munro:2021xwi}.
-In this approximation we can use the inelastic cross section formula for the scattering of a small dipole of transverse size $d_\perp$ off a nucleon in the two-gluon exchange approximation~\cite{Blaettel:1993rd, Frankfurt:1993it, Frankfurt:1996ri}
+One has to note that additional effects for the onset of CT from the interaction of the scattered hadron, as~it propagates through nuclear matter, do not modify the onset of CT, provided that the momentum transfer $Q^2$ is relatively large.
+To~show this, the inelastic scattering cross section is evaluated assuming that the effects from the expansion of the small scattered hadron are not significant during the collision time as it transits out of the nucleus~\cite{Farrar:1988me, Caplow-Munro:2021xwi}.
+In~this approximation, one can use the inelastic cross section formula for the scattering of a small dipole of transverse size, $d_\perp$, off a nucleon in the two-gluon exchange approximation~\cite{Blaettel:1993rd, Frankfurt:1993it, Frankfurt:1996ri}:

-where $G_N(x,t)$ is the gluon distribution in the nucleon which underlies the inelastic cross section for the scattered hadron,\footnote{The gluon distribution in nucleons in the full range of $x$ and $t$ was studied in Ref.~\cite{deTeramond:2021lxc}.} and $x \sim Q^2 /s$, where $s$ is the center of mass energy square of the colliding particles.
-In writing \req{da} we assume that the size of the small color dipole $d^2_\perp$ is small relative to the equilibrium size of the nucleon, namely $d_\perp^2 \ll \langle R_\perp^2 \rangle$, with $\langle R_\perp^2 \rangle \equiv \langle 4 \sigma(t =0)\rangle$.
-We thus have from \req{a2t} and \req{a2tasy}
+where $G_N(x,t)$ is the gluon distribution in the nucleon, which underlies the inelastic cross section for the scattered hadron, and $x \sim Q^2 /s$, where $s$ is the center of mass energy squared of the colliding particles.
+The intrinsic gluon distribution in {the pion} and nucleons was studied in Ref.~\cite{deTeramond:2021lxc} in the full range of $x$ and $t$.